↓

 New Tek Cartoon found in 524AD manual

-Phil Crosby a current vintageTEK volunteer discovered a new Tek Cartoon (A pinup girl in a bathing suit) in the manual of the 524AD he is refurbising for the Museum’s TV Equipment Display.
-Unfortunately, this manual is on microfische and I cannot scan … Continue reading →
+Phil Crosby a current vintageTEK volunteer discovered a new cartoon in the manual of the 524AD he is refurbishing for the Museum’s TV Equipment Display.
+Stan Griffiths and Bill Den Beste cataloged these cartoons for years, beginning with the first … Continue reading →

 Posted in Cartoons, Publications | Tagged Cartoons